huggingface/huggingface-llama-recipes/.github/CONTRIBUTING.md

 # Welcome to the contribution guide 🤗

 We are excited to invite the community to contribute to the repository!
 We appreciate all contributions, big or small.
-Your efforts help make this repository a valuable resource for everyone working with Llama 3.x models in the Hugging Face ecosystem.
+Your efforts help make this repository a valuable resource for everyone working with Llama models.

 Thank you for your time and happy coding!